-- at the time the individual is engaged to perform the volunteer work, ensure that they are aware of the nature of his/her role as an unpaid volunteer, with no expectation of payment for services rendered;
+- at the time the individual is engaged to perform the volunteer work, ensure that they are aware of the nature of their role as an unpaid volunteer, with no expectation of payment for services rendered;

-- allow the individual flexibility in the hours during which he/she will provide services, including how many total hours of service will be provided on any given day or week (e.g. they may wish to schedule 8 hours of service over the course of two days);
+- allow the individual flexibility in the hours during which they will provide services, including how many total hours of service will be provided on any given day or week (e.g. they may wish to schedule 8 hours of service over the course of two days);

 - permit the individual to leave the work site at any time (though setting a reasonable expectation that the individual will provide some warning of their pending departure is not generally problematic);

 - avoid giving a volunteer too much responsibility for tasks that are important to the employer’s operations or work that is too similar to work performed by paid employees (e.g. in one decision, the Tribunal found that leaving an individual in charge of a retail store was a significant indicator that the individual was an employee rather than a volunteer); and

 - avoid promising the individual that they may obtain employment in the future as a result of the volunteer position.

 If the operational requirements of the business are such that these guidelines cannot be followed, it may be preferable to engage the individual as a temporary, part-time employee.